Elections Election of 1789

 George Washington was the unanimous choice of the electors who cast their presidential ballots in February 1789.
-The Constitution had not provided for the direct election of the chief executive, but instead had fashioned a more cumbersome Electoral College as a means of tempering democratic passions.
+The Constitution (text) had not provided for the direct election of the chief executive, but instead had fashioned a more cumbersome Electoral College to temper democratic passions.

 Party